 Support for Mortgage Interest

-Support for Mortgage Interest (SMI) is a benefit that helps to pay towards the interest on a mortgage or other eligible home improvement loans.
-On 5 April 2018, SMI benefit will end and from 6 April, SMI loans will be introduced.
+Support for Mortgage Interest (SMI) is a loan that helps to pay towards the interest on a mortgage or other eligible home improvements.
+SMI ended as a benefit from 6 April 2018 and has been replaced with a loan.

 What is Support for Mortgage Interest?

 Support for Mortgage Interest (SMI) is also known as Help with Housing Costs.
-SMI pays towards the interest on a mortgage or other eligible home improvement loans.
+SMI is a loan to help with the interest on your mortgage payments or home improvement loans.

-On 5 April 2018, SMI benefit will end and from 6 April, SMI loans will be introduced.
-This means that from 6 April 2018, if you claim SMI you'll need to make sure that you pay interest on your mortgage or home improvement loans, either yourself or using the loan.
+If you already claim SMI, from 6 April 2018 you'll need to make sure that you pay interest on your mortgage or home improvement loans, either yourself or using the loan.
 The loan is voluntary and you have the choice to accept it or not.

 How much could I get?

-In most cases, the SMI is made directly to your lender.
+In most cases, the SMI payment is made directly to your lender.